dreamerlyhq/dreamerly-ios-sdk/examples/purchase-nft-ios-app/README.md

-#  Purchase NFT SwiftUI - Dreamerly Sample
+#  NFT Purchase Example App

-Purchase NFT is a sample app demonstrating the proper methods for using Dreamerly's SDK.
+NFT Purchase is a sample app demonstrating the proper methods for using Dreamerly's SDK.
 This sample uses only front-end components - no back-end needed.

 Sign up for a free Dreamerly account [here](https://www.app.dreamerly.com).